Guscyrus-cyber/Splunk_firewall_SOC_monitoring_mac_lab/README.md

 Sourcetype: mac_firewall\
 Host: MacBookPro\
 \
 The firewall index had already been created during the Splunk lab setup previous lab and was reused for the Firewall SOC Monitoring Lab.
-The listening_ports.log dataset was uploaded into the existing index for analysis**.\**
+The listening_ports.log dataset was uploaded into the existing index for analysis.

 Description: The listening ports dataset was uploaded into Splunk Enterprise and assigned to the firewall index to support firewall monitoring and attack surface analysis.
 \
+Please refer to images # 1 and 2 in the repository.

 **Step 3 — Verify Ingestion**

 Search bar: index=firewall\
-Verify that firewall data was successfully ingested into Splunk.\
+Verify that firewall data was successfully ingested into Splunk.
+Please refer to image # 3 in the repository.

 **Step 4 — Verify Event Count**